Pomp and (unprecedented) circumstance

 “It’s professionally the best day of my year, every single year,” he said.

-This year, MHS had what administrators called “the five days of graduation.”
-Diplomas were handed out Tuesday through Saturday last week.
+This year, MHS had what administrators and staff referred to as “the five days of graduation.”
+Diplomas were handed out Tuesday through Saturday the week of Memorial Day.

-Opportunities to take photos of individuals receiving diplomas were never better, he said.
+Opportunities to take photos of individuals receiving diplomas were never better, he added.

 Parents who saw their graduate walk across the stage could walk right down the center aisle, past chairs with photos of the graduates, to get the best photos any parents have ever gotten.

-Photos of all individual graduates will be shown in the virtual ceremony 2 p.m.
-Sunday, June 7.
+Photos of the 260 graduates will be shown in a virtual ceremony shared 2 p.m.
+Sunday, June 7 on the Red Hawk Media YouTube channel.

-Photos from each individual celebration will be compiled into a full graduation ceremony which will air on Red

 “I hope people watch the ceremony on June 7,” he said.
 “There’s a lot that’s going into it.”

+How long the video will be Hall wasn’t sure.
+The past six graduations have been an hour and 20 minutes.

+Music will include Class of 2020 Graduate Gracie Schoen singing “Never Grow Up” by Taylor Swift, and the school song “Washington & Lee Swing” and other music from the combined choirs and combined bands recorded at previous MHS events.

-Because the Class of 2020 is Milton High School’s 100th graduating class, the ceremony will include not only graduates, speeches and music, but a bit of history.
+Because the Class of 2020 is Milton High School’s 100th graduating class, the ceremony will include some school history.

-As this year’s graduation was being planned, he said, “One of the things I began to appreciate is how important the high school graduation really is.
-I appreciate what a milestone event does for our kids in their transition.”

 Without a doubt, this will be the best virtual graduation ceremony Milton High School has ever seen.